Mauritius (1612): Willems Rivier (1618) on the 1627 chart

-The chart shows Willems revier, besocht by 't volck van 't Schip Mauritius in Iulius A° 1618 ("Willem's River, visited by the crew of the ship Mauritius in July 1618").

 Commander Willem Janszoon

-The Commander of the ship Mauritius, Supercargo, Willem Janszoon, was captain of the Duyfken in 1605–1606, when part of the Gulf of Carpentaria was mapped, during that earliest documented visit to Australia by a vessel from Europe.
+The Commander of the ship Mauritius, Supercargo Willem Janszoon, was captain of Duyfken in 1605–1606, when part of the Gulf of Carpentaria was mapped, during that earliest documented visit to Australia by a vessel from Europe.

 Willems RivierAshburton River

 The 1618 named Willem's River is believed to be the Ashburton River.
 The detail of the river’s position on the chart backs up the claim that Willem's River is the Ashburton River, which, being at 21 degrees 40 minutes south and 114 degrees 56 east, is almost exactly the latitude shown on the chart and discussed in other writing.